Wellesley College Library Collection Development Policy

 Digital editions are preferred for reference works.
 A non-circulating print reference collection is maintained for those resources which are frequently consulted or for which access would be severely limited were they allowed to be borrowed.

 Titles are not automatically replaced.
 Collections librarians review lists of lost and missing titles as well as those that become damaged beyond repair to determine whether replacements should be acquired.
-Replacement is warranted if the title is still needed to support the curriculum and ILL is not sufficient to meet sustained local need, if the original circulated frequently before it was lost or damaged beyond repair, it if fills a niche within the existing subject collection, if it is still in print, and if the funding is available.
+Replacement may be warranted if the funding is available, and if the title is still needed to support the curriculum and ILL is not sufficient to meet sustained local need, if the original circulated frequently before it was lost or damaged beyond repair, or if we have committed to retaining a copy for our EAST (Eastern Academic Scholars Trust) agreement.
 A print title may be replaced by a digital edition.

 While the general collection development policies and guiding principles apply to the Special Collections of the College, there are certain areas of focus for building and maintaining them.

 English Poetry: New acquisitions build on the strength of George Herbert Palmer’s original collection in early English poetry and literature.
-Areas of growth are early modern novels by women, poetry in translation, limited editions from fine press publishers, writer/artist private press collaborations with original graphic art, retrospective works of the early 20th century Avant Garde art and poetry movements, such as Surrealism, German Expressionism, Futurism, Dada, and Fluxus.
+Areas of growth are early modern novels by women, poetry in translation, writer/artist limited edition collaborations with original graphic art, retrospective works of the early 20th century Avant Garde art and poetry movements, such as Surrealism, German Expressionism, Futurism, Dada, and Fluxus.
 Popular literature or modern first editions are not added, unless they have special provenance, or are not present in any edition in the general collection.

 Juvenile Collection: This is a relatively static collection, mainly acquired through past gifts.
 The Juvenile collection is representative of 18th-20th century popular children’s literature for entertainment and useful instruction.
 It is not intended to be exhaustive of any one genre or author.
 Its primary use is for education and history courses, so that any new acquisitions must have a curricular connection.
 Books written from an English or American perspective on the moral, religious, and social differences of foreign cultures are of interest, especially in the 18th-19th centuries.
 Seeking colonial American imprints and educational games.